 The idea of life on Mars has mesmerized mankind for centuries.
-Much remains to be discovered, but it’s an established fact that the atmosphere on Mars gradually coats solar panels in dust and reduces efficiency, just as happens here on earth.
+Much remains to be discovered, but it’s an established fact that the atmosphere on Mars gradually coats solar panels in dust and reduces efficiency, just as happens here on earth. (photo: NASA/JPL-Caltech)

-The US Patent and Trademark Office – finding the cleaning method novel – recently granted patent No. US 10,046,857.
-This is in addition to the previous granting of European (EP 3077882) and Australian (AU 2015285989) patents. (photo: NASA)
+The U.S. Patent and Trademark Office – finding the cleaning method novel – granted patent No. US 10,046,857 as well as did the China National Intellectual Property Administration, recently (CN 106537274).
+This is in addition to the previous granting of European (EP 3077882) and Australian (AU 2015285989) patents.